Cjaker/zerobot-docs/docs/lua_scripting/functions/cavebot.md

 -- @param x (number) - The x coordinate of the waypoint.
 -- @param y (number) - The y coordinate of the waypoint.
--- @param z (number) - The z coordinate of the waypoint. function CaveBot.insertWaypoint(wpId, waypointType, x, y, z)
+-- @param z (number) - The z coordinate of the waypoint. function CaveBot.insertWaypoint(wpId, waypointType, x, y, z, extraData)

 --- Replace a waypoint by specific id on the cavebot system.
 -- This function is a wrapper around the external function cavebotReplaceWaypoint.